-Flea and tick season– Flea and tick season is year round and with mild winter temperatures it looks like it will be another overwhelming year for these parasites.
+Flea and tick season– Flea and tick season is year round in the Houston area due to our mild winter temperatures and year round humidity.
 A flea infestation can not only be harmful for your pet, but a frustrating problem for you and your family.
-Adult fleas (those that you can see)only account for 5% of the total flea population, while the other 95% is the larvae, pupae, and eggs.
+Adult fleas (those that you can see) only account for 5% of the total flea population, while the other 95% is the larvae, pupae, and eggs.
 This 95% lives in your carpet, furniture, and bedding.
 One adult flea can lay up to 50 eggs per day which then roll off your pet into the environment.
 This is not a parasite you want infesting your home.

 Heights Veterinary Clinic offers the latest in oral and topical monthly flea prevention solutions for your pet to help avoid this problem.
 It can take 8 weeks or longer to get a flea infestation under control as this is the length of the total life cycle from egg to adult.
 We shouldn’t assume that just because our pets may only spend a short amount of time outdoors that they do not run the risk of bringing fleas inside.
 Flea prevention should be part of a year round prevention program to keep your pet happy and healthy.

 Parvo – Parvo is a potentially deadly disease that is highly contagious among unvaccinated and under-vaccinated dogs.
 Parvo affects the intestinal tract which in turn causes severe vomiting and diarrhea.
 Parvo is vaccinated against during initial puppy vaccines and then on a yearly basis.
 Vaccinated dogs have nearly a 0% chance of contracting Parvo.
 Please ensure that your dogs are up to date on all of their vaccines to avoid them becoming sick.